avenongrata/network/README.md

 # network
-Set of files for working with the network
+Set of tools for working with the network